Data Protection in Sri Lanka

 The PDPA requires controllers and processors which are not public authorities to appoint a Data Protection Officer (“DPO”) where their core activities consist of:

-1. processing operations that require regular and systematic monitoring of data subjects on a prescribed scale or magnitude;
+• processing operations that require regular and systematic monitoring of data subjects on a prescribed scale or magnitude;

-2. processing special categories of personal data on a prescribed scale or magnitude; or
+• processing special categories of personal data on a prescribed scale or magnitude; or

-The Data Protection Authority has published the draft Personal Data Protection (Scale or Magnitude of Processing and Qualifications of Data Protection Officer) Regulations ("DPO Regulations"), for public consultation.
-These DPO Regulations are still in draft form and therefore may be subject to change.
-However, it may be noted that the DPO Regulations provide that the aforesaid scale and magnitude of processing ought to be assessed by taking into consideration the following:
+The Authority has published the draft Personal Data Protection (Scale or Magnitude of Processing and Qualifications of Data Protection Officer) Regulations ("DPO Regulations"), for public consultation.
+These DPO Regulations are still in draft form and were published prior to Amendment Act coming into force.
+Therefore, they may be subject to change.

-1. whether the processing currently involves or is estimated to involve within the next twelve months, twenty-five thousand or more data subjects;
+• whether the processing currently involves or is estimated to involve within the next twelve months, twenty-five thousand or more data subjects;

-2. whether the processing is carried out by twenty or more persons;
+• whether the processing is carried out by twenty or more persons;

-3. the volume of personal data being processed;
+• the volume of personal data being processed;

-4. the range of different data items being processed;
+• the range of different data items being processed;

-5. the geographical extent of the monitoring;
+• the geographical extent of the monitoring;

-6. the frequency, nature and purpose of the monitoring; and
+• the frequency, nature and purpose of the monitoring; and

-7. the duration or permanence of the monitoring.
+• the duration or permanence of the monitoring.

-The PDPA permits a group of entities to appoint a single DPO provided, however, such DPO is easily accessible by all of the group entities.
+The PDPA also permits a group of entities to appoint a single DPO provided, however, such DPO is easily accessible by all of the group entities.
+Such DPO is required to be a competent individual possessing academic and professional qualifications in matters relating to data protection.

-1. a degree in law, public or business administration, information technology, information security, computer science, or a related field (each academic or professional qualification has to be one recognized in Sri Lanka); and
+• a degree in law, public or business administration, information technology, information security, computer science, or a related field (each academic or professional qualification has to be one recognized in Sri Lanka); and

-2. a good understanding of data protection laws and regulations of Sri Lanka.
+• a good understanding of data protection laws and regulations of Sri Lanka.

 The specific responsibilities of the DPO as per the PDPA includes: